 Another perk of staying at Christina’s is that they partner with local universities to connect college students with visitors for day tours.
 The tours are donation based (you pay what you believe is a fair price, but there is no pressure at all to pay a certain amount), and they provide a way for the students to practice their English while allowing visitors to experience a more local and personalized tour of the city.

 We were paired with two amazing girls, Linh and Nhi, who drove us around on their motorbikes and were our tour guides for the day.
+It was so enjoyable, I was encourage to check out biking and see how I could get into it myself, check out Identoo if you are interested too!

 Our first stop was Independence Palace.
 Independence Palace has a very rich cultural history, which you can read more about here.
 Our next stop was lunch where we enjoyed traditional spring rolls and pho.
 Vietnam had the most amazing food!
 The pho was out of this world.